Boot Campaign

-Mission

-Boot Campaign's mission is to unite Americans to honor and restore the lives of veterans and military families through individualized, life-improving programs.

 Programs

-Boot Campaign has three programs in support of veterans and military families.
+Boot Campaign has three programs in support of veterans, and military families.
 The Health and Wellness program delivers personalized treatment plans to veterans and their families.
-The program treats diverse health challenges connected to Posttraumatic Stress and/or Traumatic Brain Injury, as well as addressing trauma-based insomnia, chronic pain and substance abuse and targets many of the same risk factors associated with suicidal ideation.
+The program treats diverse health challenges connected to Posttraumatic Stress and/or Traumatic Brain Injury, as well as addressing trauma-based insomnia, chronic pain, and substance abuse and targets many of the same risk factors associated with suicidal ideation.
 Boot Campaign program participants represent every branch of the military, and were a part of operations from the Vietnam War through today's present conflicts.

-Boot Campaign's annual holiday program, Santa Boots, "drives patriotism and engages the community in helping meet service members’ needs and striving to make the holiday season brighter" by delivering specially curated gift boxes to veteran and active duty military families nationwide.
-The families served through their Santa Boots program are experiencing an unexpected financial hardship, a major medical challenge in the immediate family, a hardship during the past year(s) due to recently transitioning from the military, change of duty station or an unexpected/extended deployment.
+Boot Campaign's Seasons of Service program "united Americans to show gratitude, meet service members’ needs and strives to alleviate stress and financial burden" by delivering specially curated gift boxes to veteran and active duty military families nationwide.
+The families served through their Seasons of Service program are experiencing an unexpected financial hardship, a major medical challenge in the immediate family, a hardship during the past year(s) due to recently transitioning from the military, change of duty station or an unexpected/extended deployment.